MikeGruz/mikegruz.github.io/cv.md

 **Selected Conference Participation**
+Media Diversity and Agenda Fragmentation.
+Presented at the *2017 Annual Meeting of the Midwest Political Science Association,* Chicago, IL (Apr.
+8, 2017).

 Examining Agenda Fragmentation Among the U.S. Mainstream Media.
 Presented at the *2016 Annual Meeting of the Southern Political Science Association,* San Juan, Puerto Rico (Jan.
 9, 2016).

 The Ratification of CEDAW and the Liberalization of Abortion Laws.
 Presented at the *2015 Annual Meeting of the International Studies Association,* New Orleans, Louisiana (with Katherine E.L.
 Hunt, Feb.
 19, 2015).